Azure/Enterprise-Scale/docs/EnterpriseScale-Contribution.md

 #### Contributing New Azure Policy definitions for reference implementations

-To contribute with policy definitions that adheres to the Enterprise scale architecture, use the following tools and recommendations:
+To contribute with policy definitions that adheres to the Enterprise-Scale architecture, use the following tools and recommendations:

 [Azure Policy extension for Visual Studio](https://docs.microsoft.com/en-us/azure/governance/policy/how-to/extension-for-vscode)